joshuapent/SlackOverFlow/README.md

 -As a user, I want to be able to share images and/or embedded code blocks in my posts.

-**Technologies Used:**
+**Technologies Used:**.
-Coding languages: Python, CSS, HTML
+Coding languages: Python, CSS, HTML.
 Framework: Django

 **Getting Started:**
-Here is our Trello board, where we established out goals and to-do list: https://trello.com/b/hX4veedL/slackofferflow
+Here is our Trello board, where we established out goals and to-do list: https://trello.com/b/hX4veedL/slackofferflow.

 Next Steps: